OnlyPW/bitcore-lib-b1t/docs/address.md

-# Bitcoin Address
+# B1T Address

-Represents a bitcoin address.
-Addresses are the most popular way to make bitcoin transactions.
+Represents a B1T address.
+Addresses are the most popular way to make B1T transactions.
 See [the official Bitcoin Wiki](https://en.bitcoin.it/wiki/Address) for technical background information.

 ## Instantiate an Address

-To be able to receive bitcoins an address is needed, but in order to spend them a private key is necessary.
+To be able to receive B1T coins an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.

 ```javascript
 var privateKey = new PrivateKey();